-1. To seek permission from the Fire Authority to undertake public consultation on a new Service Attendance Performance Measure to align with Shropshire Fire and Rescue Service as outlined in the 2021-25 Community Risk Management Plan (CRMP).
+1. This report is seeking permission from the Fire Authority to undertake public consultation on a new Service Attendance Performance Measure as outlined in the 2021-25 Community Risk Management Plan (CRMP).

 Recommendation

 It is recommended that the Fire Authority authorises officers to commence public consultation on a revised Attendance Performance Measure.